 - Prescribe any necessary medications that you can pick up at a pharmacy of your choice.

 If you have a medical emergency, go to the emergency room at the nearest hospital.
 For non-emergencies, you can schedule an appointment with your family doctor to get treatment or a referral to a health care specialist.

-Traveling with prescription medication
+Travelling with prescription medication

 You can bring a 90-day supply of any prescription medication that you currently taking to continue your treatment.
 However, you must:

 - Carry the medication in the original hospital or pharmacy packaging